-Finding: The CM/GC process will enhance public safety because PCC will be able to consider the safety record of the contractors selected and because the CM/GC will be integral to planning the construction schedule and safety measures during the design phase.
-Because the adjacent PCC buildings will be occupied and open to the public throughout the Project, this public safety benefit is particularly important.
+Finding: The D/B process will enhance public safety because PCC will be able to consider the safety record of the contractors selected and because the D/B will be integral to planning the construction schedule and safety measures during the design phase.
+Because the adjacent PCC buildings will be occupied and open to the staff, faculty, and students throughout the project, this public safety benefit is particularly important.

-"(G) Whether granting the exemption may reduce risks to the contracting agency . . . or the public that are related to the public improvement;"
+"(G) Whether granting the exemption may reduce risks to

+the contracting agency . . . or the public that are related to the public improvement;"